rauchy/one-secret/README.md

 the ass.

-OneSecret aims to remedy that by encrypting all your secrets inside Rails' secrets.yml and decrypting them on the fly so that they are freely available to your application.
+OneSecret aims to remedy that by encrypting all your secrets inside Rails' `config/secrets.yml` and decrypting them on the fly so that they are freely available in your application.

-OneSecret uses Rails' `secret_key_base` as a key for encrypting your secrets, so the only thing you need to set in your Production servers is the `secret_key_base` (you should be doing that even if you don't use OneSecret).
+OneSecret uses Rails' `secret_key_base` as a key for encrypting your secrets, so the only thing you need to set in your Production servers is the `secret_key_base` (you should be doing this even if you don't use OneSecret).

 ## Installation